ganelson/inform/inform6/Tests/Assistants/dumb-glulx/cheapglk/README.txt

 * Permissions

-The source code in this package is copyright 1998-2000 by Andrew Plotkin.
-You may copy and distribute it freely, by any means and under any conditions, as long as the code and documentation is not changed.
-You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.
+The CheapGlk, GiDispa, and GiBlorb libraries, as well as the glk.h header file, are copyright 1998-2016 by Andrew Plotkin.
+The GiDebug library is copyright 2014-2017 by Andrew Plotkin.
+All are distributed under the MIT license; see the "LICENSE" file.